grafana/bugbounty/README.md

 * [Grafana](https://app.intigriti.com/programs/grafanalabs/grafanaossbbp/detail) for Grafana OSS
 * [Grafana Databases](https://app.intigriti.com/programs/grafanalabs/grafanalabs/detail) for Loki, Tempo, Mimir and Pyroscope

+You can still report any potential security vulnerabilities through this repository [here](https://github.com/grafana/bugbounty/security/advisories/new), but please note that this functionality will be deprecated in the future.

 ---
 The text below is saved for historical purposes.
 Take a look at the programs listed above to find the new updated submission guidelines.